Tensor-based Multimodal Learning for Prediction of Pulmonary Arterial Wedge Pressure from Cardiac MRI: Experimental Results and Analysis

 \textbf{Study Population}: Patients with suspected pulmonary hypertension were identified after institutional review board approval and ethics committee review.
 A total of $1346$ patients who underwent Right Heart Catheterization (RHC) and cardiac MRI scans within $24$ hours were included.
 Of these patients, $940$ had normal PAWP ($\le15$ mmHg), while $406$ had elevated PAWP ($>15$ mmHg).
 Table~\ref{tab1} summarizes baseline patient characteristics.
 RHC was performed using a balloon-tipped $7.5$ French thermodilution catheter.

-\textbf{Cardiac MRI data:} MRI scans were obtained using a $1.5$ Tesla whole-body GE HDx MRI scanner (GE Healthcare, Milwaukee, USA) equipped with $8$-channel cardiac coils and retrospective electrocardiogram gating.
-Two cardiac MRI protocols, short-axis and four-chamber, were employed, following standard clinical protocols to acquire cardiac-gated multi-slice steady-state sequences with a slice thickness of $8$ mm, a field of view of $48\times43.2$, a matrix size of $512\times512$, a bandwidth of $125$ kHz, and TR/TE of $3.7/1.6$ ms. The proposed method works on volumetric slices of cardiac MRI containing $20$ temporal phases.
+\textbf{Cardiac MRI and measurement:} MRI scans were obtained using a $1.5$ Tesla whole-body GE HDx MRI scanner (GE Healthcare, Milwaukee, USA) equipped with $8$-channel cardiac coils and retrospective electrocardiogram gating.
+Two cardiac MRI protocols, short-axis and four-chamber, were employed, following standard clinical protocols to acquire cardiac-gated multi-slice steady-state sequences with a slice thickness of $8$ mm, a field of view of $48\times43.2$, a matrix size of $512\times512$, a bandwidth of $125$ kHz, and TR/TE of $3.7/1.6$ ms. Following ~\cite{garg2022cardiac}, left ventricle mass and left atrial volume were selected as cardiac measurements.

 \textbf{Experimental Design:} We conducted experiments on short-axis and four-chamber scans across four scales.
 To determine the optimal parameters, we performed $10$-fold cross-validation on the training set.
 From MPCA, we selected the top $210$ features.
-We employed early and late fusion on Short-axis and Four-chamber scans, respectively, while EHR features were only fused using the late fusion strategy.
+We employed early and late fusion on short-axis and four-chamber scans, respectively, while CM features were only fused using the late fusion strategy.
 We divided the data into a training set of $1081$ cases and a testing set of $265$ cases.
 To simulate a real testing scenario, we designed the experiments such that patients diagnosed in the early years were part of the training set, while patients diagnosed in recent years were part of the testing set.
 We also partitioned the test into $5$ parts based on the diagnosis time to perform different runs of methods and report standard deviations of methods in comparison results.
-For SVM, we selected the optimal hyper-parameters from $\{0.001, 0.01, 0.1, 1\}$ using grid search technique.
+For SVM, we selected the optimal hyper-parameters from $\{0.001, 0.01, 0.1, 1\}$ using the grid search technique.
 The code for the experiments has been implemented in Python (version $3.9$).
 We leveraged the cardiac MRI preprocessing pipeline and MPCA from the Python library PyKale~\cite{lu2022pykale} and SVM implementation is taken from scikit-learn~\cite{scikit-learn}.

 \textbf{Uncertainty-Based Sample Binning:} To improve the quality of training data, we used quantile binning to remove training samples with uncertain landmarks.
 The landmarks were divided into $50$ bins, and then removed one bin at a time in the descending order of their uncertainties.
 Figure~\ref{binning} depicts the results of binning using $10$-fold cross-validation on the training set, where the performance improves consistently over the four scales when removed bins $\le 5$.
 Based on the results, we removed $5$ bins ($129$ out of $1081$ samples) from the training set, and used the remaining $952$ training samples for the following experiments.